ZmicierGT/fcore/readme.md

 # Fcore Is an AI Framework for Financial Markets Analysis.

+# WARNING!!!
+Dependency pandas_ta does not work with numpy 2.0 If you use numpy 2.0, use this [workaround](https://github.com/twopirllc/pandas-ta/issues/799)!!!

 ### With the help of it, you can easily perform the following actions:

 - Obtain data from various sources (AlphaVantage, Polygon, Yahoo Finance, Finnhub) and store it in an unified way.